Appraisily/main-site-index/README.md

 1. Applying patches to submodules (like setting the correct base paths)
 2. Building each submodule individually
 3. Merging the builds into a unified structure in the `dist` directory
+4. Generating the sitemap and route tracking files

 To build the project: